cucumber/docs/content/cucumber/api.md

 public class RunCukesTest {
 }
 ```
-For example if you want to check whether all feature file steps has corresponding step definitions, you can specify it like this:
+For example if you want to check whether all feature file steps have corresponding step definitions, you can specify it like this:

 ```java
 package mypackage;